openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Core Contributor Program Administration
 =======================================

-The Core Contributor Program is administered by The Center for Re-imagining Learning (tCRIL).
-One or more persons at tCRIL (the "Program administrator(s)") work with the community to make sure the program runs smoothly: this entails facilitating communication amongst community members, `selecting new members`_, and ensuring that existing members renew their commitment to the community and
+The Core Contributor Program is administered by Axim Collaborative.
+One or more persons at Axim (the "Program administrator(s)") work with the community to make sure the program runs smoothly: this entails facilitating communication amongst community members, `selecting new members`_, and ensuring that existing members renew their commitment to the community and